Deltares/Wflow.jl/docs/src/structure.md

-The type parameter `T` is used in Wflow as a subtype of `AbstractFloat`, allowing to store fields with a certain floating point precision (e.g. `Float64` or `Float32`) in a flexible way. `N` refers to the maximum number of soil layers of the `SBM` soil column, and `M` refers to the number maximum number of soil layers + 1.
+The type parameter `T` is used in Wflow as a subtype of `AbstractFloat`, allowing to store fields with a certain floating point precision (e.g. `Float64` or `Float32`) in a flexible way. `N` refers to the maximum number of soil layers of the `SBM` soil column, and `M` refers to the maximum number of soil layers + 1.
 See also part of the following instance of `SBM`:

 ```julia
 sbm = SBM{Float,maxlayers,maxlayers + 1}(